 When you turn on your AC during brutally hot summer days, you expect it to turn on without issue.
 Most of the time, that’s what happens.
 Sometimes when you turn it on, however, the air conditioner trips your circuit breaker and blows a fuse.
 If your air conditioner is blowing a fuse every time you turn it on, you need to get to the root of the problem immediately.

 Your air conditioner blowing a fuse could be a benign issue that requires a minor tweak to fix, or it could be a sign of a more serious problem at play that could put your entire household in danger.
 The experts at USA Home Improvement can help you get to the bottom of the issue, but it’s helpful for you to know why ACs blow fuses in the first place.
 Being armed with that knowledge puts you in a better position to immediately take action when issues arise.
+If you need immediate assistance, view our service areas and contact USA Home Improvement at (844) 468-7244.

 Continually Tripped Breakers Represent Electrical Problems